R. J. Reynolds Tobacco Company: Early history

 At the beginning of the 1900s, Reynolds bought most of the competing tobacco factories in Winston-Salem.
 The company produced 25% of America's chewing tobacco.
 1907's Prince Albert smoking tobacco became the company's national showcase product, which led to high-profile advertising in New York City's Union Square.
 The Camel cigarette became the most popular cigarette in the country.
 The Reynolds company imported so much French cigarette paper and Turkish tobacco for Camel cigarettes that Winston-Salem was designated by the United States federal government as an official port of entry for the United States, despite the city being 200 mi inland.
 Winston-Salem was the eighth-largest port of entry in the United States by 1916.

 In 1917, the company bought 84 acres (34 ha) of property in Winston-Salem and built 180 houses that it sold at cost to workers, to form a development called "Reynoldstown".

 At the time Reynolds died in 1918 (of pancreatic cancer), his company owned 121 buildings in Winston-Salem.
-He was so integral to company operations that executives did not hang another chief executive's portrait next to Reynolds' in the company board room until 41 years later.
-Reynolds' brother William Neal Reynolds took over following Reynolds' death, and six years later Bowman Gray became the chief executive.
+He was so integral to company operations that executives did not hang another chief executive's portrait next to Reynolds's in the company board room until 41 years later.
+Reynolds's brother William Neal Reynolds took over following Reynolds's death, and six years later Bowman Gray became the chief executive.
 By that time, Reynolds Co. was the top taxpayer in the state of North Carolina, paying $1 out of every $2.50 paid in income taxes in the state, and was one of the most profitable corporations in the world.
 It made two-thirds of the cigarettes in the state.

 Reynolds Co.'s success during this period can also be measured by the concurrent success of many Winston-Salem companies that received large amounts of business from Reynolds: Wachovia National Bank became one of the largest banks in the Southeast, and the company's law firm Womble Carlyle Sandridge & Rice became the largest law firm in North Carolina.

-R.J.
-Reynolds Tobacco diversified into other areas, buying Pacific Hawaiian Products, the makers of Hawaiian Punch, in 1962, Sea-Land Service in 1969, and Del Monte Foods in 1979.
+R. J. Reynolds Tobacco diversified into other areas, buying Pacific Hawaiian Products, the makers of Hawaiian Punch, in 1962, Sea-Land Service in 1969, and Del Monte Foods in 1979.
 Sea-Land was spun off in 1984.

-Because of the company's diversification, the company changed its name to R.J.
-Reynolds Industries, Inc. in 1970.
-R.J.
-Reynolds Tobacco Co. was a subsidiary.
+Because of the company's diversification, the company changed its name to R. J. Reynolds Industries, Inc. in 1970.
+R. J. Reynolds Tobacco Co. was a subsidiary.